-Here’s an email I received from a swim instructor who was working with a child who had a near drowning experience:
+Below is an email I received from a coach who was teaching a child who had a near drowning experience:

 I am a swim instructor and I am currently teaching a 4.5 yr old child who had a near drowning experience.
 She had removed her water wings and got into the pool over her head.

 We are making slow progress.
 She now can submerge her face while standing on the steps and pick up diving toys.
 However, as soon as we are out in the water her fear of “going down to the bottom” kicks in and there is where our progress stops.

 We have been through months of lessons and she trusts me, however her fear is so deep seeded we can’t get past it.

 Overcoming fear of water (especially after a near drowning experience) can take time.
 And the process can’t be rushed, or you’ll risk losing the progress you’ve made so far.
 It sounds like you are dealing with it the right way and that you have a good understanding that trust is very important and slow progress is to be expected.

 It sounds like you had your swimmer on water wings.
 And now you want to transition to independent swimming.
 There is a number of activities that you can try.
 Some may work with your swimmer, some may not – each child is different and what works for one, doesn’t necessary work for another.